 Warm Up Ahead of Time

 Don’t skip your warmup—seriously!
-Warming up gives your body time to acclimate from rest to an active status.
+Warming up gives your body time to acclimate from rest to an active state.
 During a warmup, your blood vessels dilate, your heart rate increases, more oxygen is sent to your muscles, your core temperature rises, and your joints become more lubricated for increased mobility.

 Stand with Good Posture